Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Boulder.
-Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar, according to a Zillow study.
+Yes, solar panels can increase your home value in Boulder.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+In Boulder’s competitive real estate market, that could represent a meaningful premium.